 This Finance and Administration Section Annex functions as an addition to the main body of the EOP (the Basic Plan), which sets the foundation for Seal Beach's response and recovery operations.
 This annex is intended to provide details regarding the organization and responsibilities of the Finance and Administration Section of the ERO.
 All ERO staff should be familiar with the Basic Plan, and review it prior to any emergency situation.
-Staff in the Finance and Administration Section should use this annex can also act as a stand-alone plan for staff in the Finance and Administration Section of the local ERO during Emergency Operations Center (EOC) operations.
+Staff in the Finance and Administration Section should use this annex along with the Basic Plan, although this annex can also act as a stand-alone plan for staff in the Finance and Administration Section of the local ERO during Emergency Operations Center (EOC) operations.